adambeltz2/Simple-Gantt/BACKLOG.md

 Planned features and known follow-ups, evaluated one at a time before being built.

 ## Features
+- Add a Notes fields that is in Markdown and can add a large block of text.
+It would only be visible in the UI if someone clicks into it (indicated by a flag) but when we export/import to CSV it would be available.

 _(nothing queued yet -- add ideas here as they come up)_